SS Normandie: Popularity

 Part of Normandies problem lay in the fact that the majority of her passenger space was devoted to first class, which could carry up to 848 people.
 Less space and consideration were given to second and tourist class, which numbered only 670 and 454 passengers, respectively.
 As a result, the consensus among North Atlantic passengers was that she was primarily a ship for the rich and famous.
 In contrast, in Queen Mary, Cunard White Star had placed just as much emphasis on décor, space, and accommodation in second and tourist class as in first class.
 Thus Queen Mary accommodated American tourists, who had become numerous in the 1920s and 1930s.
 Many of these passengers could not afford first-class passage yet wanted to travel in much of the same comfort as that experienced in first.
 As a result, second and tourist class became a significant source of cash for shipping companies at that time.
 Queen Mary would accommodate these trends and subsequently the liner achieved greater popularity among North Atlantic travellers during the late thirties.

 Another of the CGT's greatest triumphs also turned out to be one of Normandies greatest flaws: her décor.
-The ship's slick and modern Art Deco interiors proved to be somewhat intimidating and uncomfortable for her travellers, with some claiming that interiors gave them headaches.
-It was also here that Queen Mary triumphed over her French rival.
-Although also decorated in an Art Deco style, Queen Mary was more restrained in her appointments and was not as radical as Normandie, and proved ultimately to be more popular with travellers.
+The ship's sleek and modern Art Deco interior was unsuitable for her travelers.
+Queen Mary triumphed over her French rival.
+Although the ship was also decorated in an Art Deco style, Queen Mary was more restrained in her appointments and was not as radical as Normandie, and proved ultimately to be more popular with travelers.